Mike111222/KingFisher-Chemicals/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [HopeGrower Agronomy] <a name="about-project"></a>
+# 📖 [KingFisher Chemicals] <a name="about-project"></a>

-**[HopeGrower Agronomy]** is the first milestone to get new Micronauts onboard with Figma, Own Responsive Website, Git, GitHub and Linters and how to fulfill the customer requirements.
+**[KingFisher Chemicals]** is the first milestone to get new Micronauts onboard with Figma, Own Responsive Website, Git, GitHub and Linters and how to fulfill the customer requirements.
 This is the Capstone Project of Module-1.
 I have created it with HTML, CSS and JavaScript.
 I have followed the design guidelines to make it perfectly like the requirements.

 ## 🛠 Built With <a name="built-with"></a>